Cryakl/Cryakl/README.md

 <b>❔ Is (Repository) safe?</b>
 ⚫ I have tested everything beforehand, though I am not perfect.
 ⚫ Generally, it is safe.
+If caution, use VM or Sandboxie.

 <!--
 **yuankong666/yuankong666** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.